Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: Introduction

-\begin{itemize} \item We propose a new method to transform the latent vector of an Auto-Encoder into a separable vector that is more distinguishable compared to the latent vector. \item We propose a novel neural network architecture, called Twin Auto-Encoder (TAE) that learns to reconstruct the separable vector at the output.
-The output of TAE called the reconstruction representation will be used as the input for downstream attack detection models. \item We conduct extensive experiments using various cybersecurity datasets (including some currently challenging attacks) to evaluate the effectiveness of TAE.
-The experiments demonstrate that the performances of TAE are better than those of several state-of-the-art methods, i.e., CSAEC, MAE, and Xgboost.
-We investigate various characteristics of TAE to further demonstrate its superiority. \end{itemize} The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} discusses related works and Section~\ref{sec:background} provides relevant background information.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related_work} discusses related works.
 In Section~\ref{sec:proposed_methodology}, we describe our proposed architecture and model.
 Section~\ref{sec:experimental_settings} presents the experimental settings.
 The experimental results and discussion are presented in Section~\ref{sec:performance_analysis}.
 Section~\ref{sec:TAE_analysis} presents the characteristics of TAE.
-We discuss the assumption and limitations of the proposed solution in Section~\ref{sec:assumption}.
 Finally, in Section~\ref{sec:conlusion}, we conclude the paper and highlight future research directions.